NeCTAR-RC/nectar-training/package04/sections/cloudVsHPC.markdown

 Bernhard Schott, CTO of VCODYNE and formerly project manager on distributed complex systems at Platform Computing, describes the difference between horizontal and vertical scaling in terms of a schoolyard.

-> "If you have 200 school kids and want each of them to pick a piece of paper off the floor, that’s a perfectly parallel problem *[an EPP]* that scales really well, like in the cloud.
-If you want to coordinate those children to perform together in the same ballet, you have a whole new set of problems, and it doesn’t scale well"
+> "If you have 200 school kids and want each of them to pick a piece of paper off the floor, that's a perfectly parallel problem *[an EPP]* that scales really well, like in the cloud.
+If you want to coordinate those children to perform together in the same ballet, you have a whole new set of problems, and it doesn't scale well"

 {% endBgBox %}

 So HPC and Cloud Computing try to achieve a different type of scalability.
 To achieve their aim, both techniques use their own optimized hardware.
 Depending on the requirements of your research application, one or the other may be the better solution.

 {% BgBox info %}
 Some providers also offer HPC systems in the Cloud.
 HPC requires specialized hardware, so the provider must have such a specialized system as part of their infrastructure.
-Usage of *HPC in the Cloud* then works just as using HPC systems which your University may provide, only that the HPC System is located at the Cloud provider’s infrastructure instead of at your Universitie’s data center.
+Usage of *HPC in the Cloud* then works just as using HPC systems which your University may provide, only that the HPC System is located at the Cloud providers infrastructure instead of at your Universities data center.

 Amazon, for example, offers *HPC in the Cloud*, as does [eResearch South Australia](http://support.ersa.edu.au/Cloud/cluster.html).
 {% endBgBox %}